 Tuition and fees are recommended by the administration and are approved by the Board of Regents and may be adjusted as economic conditions warrant.
-To calculate the estimated cost of attendance, please visit the Tuition Calculator and Cost of Attendance (https://tuition.tamu.edu/hsc/) website.
+To view the Cost of Attendance (COA) estimate provided by Scholarships & Financial Aid, please visit their website (https://aggie.tamu.edu/billing-and-payments/cost-and-tuition-rates/professional-cost-of-attendance/) and select "Dental Students."
 Students are discouraged from holding any outside employment which may be detrimental to the pursuit of their education.
 In no case may a student accept a position which conflicts with regularly scheduled school hours.
 When scholastic progress is questionable, students may be asked to discontinue outside work.